 A wide assortment of reef fish can be seen, including black durgons, yellow goatfish, yellowtail snappers, Nassau groupers, stoplight parrotfish, bluehead wrasse, French grunts, blue tangs, queen angelfish, barracuda, trumpet fish, and many other varieties as well.
 Larger sea creature sightings may include hawksbill turtles, nurse sharks, Caribbean spiny lobsters, southern stingrays, spotted eagle rays, and the occasional grey reef shark.

 A wide array of private and public boat charters visit Leeward Reef, and there’s a great option for every budget and desired atmosphere.
-Some excursions are dedicated to snorkelling, yet most combine a visit to the reef with time spent on the secluded beaches of the Caicos Cays, and perhaps a beach BBQ.
+Some excursions are dedicated to snorkeling, yet most combine a visit to the reef with time spent on the secluded beaches of the Caicos Cays, and perhaps a beach BBQ.

 Private charters typically offer the best excursion experience, for several reasons.
 For busy sites such as Leeward Reef, Half Moon Bay Lagoon, and Fort George Cay, a private charter will often get to the attraction before the shared public charters (due to them having to collect all passengers), so you’ll get to enjoy the reefs and beaches before they get busy.
 Also, private charters do what you want, so you’ll be able to move on to another location if wanted.

 Guidelines and Safety

-One of the greatest considerations when on the water in the Turk and Caicos, be it snorkelling, kayaking, paddle boarding, or any other water sport, is to be aware of your own limitations and the water conditions.
-Do go too far from the boat or shore, and be aware of which way the wind and currents are travelling.
+One of the greatest considerations when on the water in the Turk and Caicos, be it snorkeling, kayaking, paddle boarding, or any other water sport, is to be aware of your own limitations and the water conditions.
+Do go too far from the boat or shore, and be aware of which way the wind and currents are traveling.
 Wind and currents may make your return swim more difficult.

 Be aware of the swell and waves, and watch the surf prior to getting in the ocean.
-Many barrier reef snorkelling sites, including Leeward Reef, have shallow sections where waves break.
+Many barrier reef snorkeling sites, including Leeward Reef, have shallow sections where waves break.
 Avoid these areas, as waves will push you into sharp fire coral.